kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #.
 When we start out with PDF as the source image format, and the destination format is either a raster format or SVG, the tool of choice is `pdftocairo` from the `poppler` utilities.

 #.
-When the source format is SVG and the destination format is either PDF or a raster format, the tool of choice is `cairosvg`.
+When the source format is SVG and the destination format is either PDF or a raster format, the tools of choice are either `cairosvg` or `inkscape` depending on image content.

 *@tbl:formats summarizes this information, which is current at the time of writing, but could change as the image utilities landscape changes with time.